Pwd9000-ML/terraform-azurerm-apply/README.md

           arm_tenant_id: ${{ secrets.ARM_TENANT_ID }}             ## (Required) ARM Tenant ID
 ```

-In both examples the terraform plan will be created and is compressed and published to the workflow as an artifact using the same name of the input `tf_key`:
+In both examples the terraform plan will be created and is compressed and published to the workflow as an artifact using the same name of the inputs `[plan_mode]-[tf_key]`:

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/terraform-azurerm-plan/master/assets/artifact.png)

-The artifact will either contain a deployment plan called `deploy_plan.tfplan` if `plan_mode: "deploy"` is used, or a destroy plan called `destroy_plan.tfplan` if `plan_mode: "destroy"` is used.
+The artifacts will either contain a deployment plan called `deploy_plan.tfplan` if `plan_mode: "deploy"` is used, or a destroy plan called `destroy_plan.tfplan` if `plan_mode: "destroy"` is used.

-The terraform apply action will download and apply the plan inside of the artifact created by the plan action using the same `tf_key` and will start a deploy or destroy action based on the `plan_mode`.
+The terraform apply action will download and apply the plan inside of the artifact created by the plan action using the same `[plan_mode]-[tf_key]` and will start a deploy or destroy action based on the `plan_mode`.

 **NOTE:** If `enable_TFSEC` is set to `true` on plan stage, Terraform IaC will be scanned using TFSEC and results are published to the GitHub Project `Security` tab: